EmileSpecialProducts/UltraWiFiDuck/README.md

 ### Translate Keyboard Layout

 Currently supported keyboard layouts:
-NONE, US , US-INT, BG
+NONE, US , US-INT , BG , DE , FR

 But you can enter the UFT8 characters and they will be typed using the <Alt> and Unicode on the numberpad

 LOCALE DE

 STRING !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_abcdefghijklmnopqrstuvwxyz{|}~²³äöüÄÖÜß€°§`

-ENTER
+\ENTER

 ## Disclaimer